IanGelfand/eBudget/README.md

 # eBudget

 Budgeting can be hard.
 Our app makes it easy to create a well-organized budget for all your personal financial needs.
-With eBudget you are able to bank anywhere you are, weather it is on a computer or a phone, our progresive web app makes it possible
+With eBudget you are able to bank anywhere you are, weather it is on a computer or a phone, our progressive web app makes it possible.

 #### [Live Demo](http://ebudget-fsa.herokuapp.com/)